-Michigan State University is committed to partnering with graduate programs, faculty and the Graduate Employees Union to provide a wide variety of professional development experiences in support of all MSU teaching assistants (TAs).
-This effort is particularly crucial because it is the teaching assistants at Michigan State that often provide undergraduate students with their first exposure to core courses in a wide variety of disciplines.
-As such, teaching assistants play a crucial role in Michigan State University’s efforts to ensure academic success among the institution’s undergraduate population.
+Michigan State University is committed to partnering with graduate programs, faculty and the Graduate Employees Union to provide a wide variety of professional development experiences in support of all MSU graduate teaching assistants (GTAs).
+This effort is particularly crucial because it is the graduate teaching assistants at Michigan State that often provide undergraduate students with their first exposure to core courses in a wide variety of disciplines.
+As such, graduate teaching assistants play a crucial role in Michigan State University’s efforts to ensure academic success among the institution’s undergraduate population.

 Professional development opportunities for Graduate Teaching Assistants have been organized with your GTA experience in mind.
 Opportunities include August orientation programs (New GTA Institute and International GTA Orientation) as well as some additional events.
 You can find information about the two August orientation programs within both "First-Time GTA" sections and information about additional events in all three sections as relevant.
 Whether you are a first time GTA (domestic or international) or a returning GTA, we have events you will want to attend!

 Graduate Teaching Assistant Fall 2020 Virtual Training and Orientation

 - International Graduate Teaching Assistant Orientation, August 19, 2020 from 1:00 - 5:00 pm